ktoso/rx-wiki/Transformative-Operators.md

 numbers.map({ it * it }) ...
 ```

 ## mapMany()/selectMany() & mapManyDelayError()

-#### Transform elements into Observables then flatten into a sequence
+#### Transform the elements emitted by an Observable into Observables, then flatten into an Observable sequence

 [[images/rx-operators/mapMany.png]]

-The `mapMany()` method creates a new Observable sequence by applying a closure that you supply to each object in the original Observable sequence, where that closure is itself a Observable that emits objects, and then merges the results of that closure applied to every item emitted by the original Observable, emitting these merged results as its own sequence.
+The `mapMany()` method creates a new Observable sequence by applying a closure that you supply to each object in the original Observable sequence, where that closure is itself a Observable that emits elements, and then merges the results of that closure applied to every item emitted by the original Observable, emitting these merged results as its own sequence.

-It is useful, for example, when you have a Observable that emits a series of objects that themselves have Observable members or are in other ways transformable into Observables, so that you can create a new Observable that emits the complete collection of items emitted by the sub-Observables of these objects.
+This method is useful, for example, when you have a Observable that emits a series of objects that themselves have Observable members or are in other ways transformable into Observables, so that you can create a new Observable that emits the complete collection of items emitted by the sub-Observables of these objects.

 ```groovy
 // this closure is a Observable that emits three numbers